Train Test Validation Split: Best Practices & Examples

 Key Takeaways: Mastering Data Splitting

-The train test validation split brings reliability in building machine learning models.
-The way you split your data directly affects how well your model learns, adapts, and performs in the real world.
+The train test validation split brings reliability to building machine learning models.
+The way you split your training data, validation data, and test data directly affects how well your model learns and generalizes in the real world.

 Get Started with Lightly